Hoglandets-IT/Frends.HIT.RemoteFS/README.md

 ## Installation
 Download the package from the Releases section to the right, or from our Nuget server (API key required, contact us for more information, URLs and keys).

-## Server Configurations
+## Server Configuration
-A server configuration object is required to be passed to the functions in the Frends.HIT.RemoteFS.Main namespace.
-The object contains the following properties:
+Server configuration identifies the hostname/IP and account information for connecting to a specific server.
+For List, Read, Write, Delete and Create Folder there are two options while Batch Transfer requires the JSON Configuration to be placed in an environment variable.

+### Fields
 |Property|Type|Applies to|Example Value|Description|
 |---|---|---|---|---|
 |Address|string|All (Mandatory)|ftp.example.com:21|The address of the remote server, with optional port.|